stepmat/AIBIRDS_level_converter/README.md

 Please note that the program cannot currently convert scaled Science-Birds objects.

+Please note that due to the two games using different physics engines, there is no guarantee that levels will remain stable when converted.

 If using the Iratus Aves level generator (https://github.com/stepmat/IratusAves), the "add_slopes" parameter must be set to false in order to generate levels that can then be successfully converted.

 Science-Birds level             |  Angry Birds level